4.11. PSF Convolution¶

 Colored Image and colored PSF

-Colored image and PSF only work correctly in one special case: The image is simulated as emitting a combination of R, G, B sRGB primary spectra for each pixel.
-And three PSF were rendered for each R, G, B primary with the correct power ratios.
+Colored image and PSF are only viable in one special case: The image is simulated as emitting a combination of R, G, B sRGB primary spectra for each pixel.
+And three PSFs were rendered for each R, G, B primary with the correct power ratios.
 Only then will the convolution approach be correct.

-In general, there are infinite possible resolutions, as many spectra can produce the same sRGB color and spectra produce different PSF due to absorption or dispersion.
-This solution, assuming a composition of sRGB primary spectra, will be just one of many.
+Without this restriction, there are infinitely many solutions, as many spectra can produce the same sRGB color and each spectrum produces slightly different PSFs.
+This solution, assuming a composition of sRGB primary spectra, will then be just one of many.

 # raytracer